istrate/rhce_rhel_8/setup_managed_environment.md

 # Set Up Managed Environment

-All actions are carried out on the control node.
+All actions are carried out on the control node.<br>
-There should be no need to gain access to a console on any of the managed nodes unless root password in unknown.
+There should be no need to access a console on any managed node unless root password in unknown.

 Create ansible user and install Python
 ```shell